ethereum/portal-network-specs/portal-network.md

 The goal of the transaction gossip network is to make sure all new transactions are made available to the miners so that they can be included in a block.

-Stateless clients should be able to declare how many transactions they want to process out of the set of all unmined and valid transactions (called _mempool_) based on the amount of resources they have, and should only receive that many transactions from other nodes.
+Stateless clients should be able to declare what percentage of transactions they want to process out of the set of all unmined and valid transactions (called _mempool_) based on the amount of resources they have, and should only receive that many transactions from other nodes.

 Stateless transaction validation involves checking accounts' balances and nonces, so the network will need to facilitate transmission of account proofs alongside each transaction.